DylanStrnad/Programming-Assignment-1/DOCS.md

         }

 ++ count - increases # of times looped.
-Used by index to track producer postion ++ shmp->arrayCount - Increases number of items in buffer.
+Used by index to track producer postion.
+++ shmp->arrayCount - Increases number of items in buffer.
 ++itemsProduced - determines how many times needed to increase shmp->slotsFilled.